Duke University, Nasher Museum of Art

 In a forest clearing, five loosely arranged pavilion buildings contain galleries, classrooms, and the Great Hall and define the edges of a glazed central court that serves as the Museum’s entrance, generous sculpture gallery, and nexus of circulation.

-The design for the Duke University Museum of Art moved the museum out of its outgrown home in a renovated science building on campus and into an entirely new building fit for display of art and art education.
+The design for the Duke University Museum of Art moved the museum out of its outgrown home in a renovated science building on campus and into an entirely new building fit for the display of art and for art education.
 Renamed the Nasher Museum of Art after a donation by art patron, philanthropist, and Duke alumnus Raymond D. Nasher, the new museum was designed to create a distinctive campus landmark and a cultural center serving the university and surrounding communities.

 The Nasher Museum of Art is conceived as a series of pavilions in a park that draw the landscape into the museum.
 A collection of five separate, rectangular volumes arranged in a loose radial pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
 The complex, almost vertiginous geometries of the atrium roof are formed by a hierarchy of structural systems, all supported on five primary beams.
 This seemingly simple network of structural supports adds rhythm, lightness, scale, and openness to the column-free public lobby and event space at the heart of the museum and also incorporates the building’s mechanical systems.